How to Enable Visual Alerts on Ubuntu Linux

 Conclusion:

-Enabling visual alerts on Ubuntu Linux is helpful if you have no speakers or are in a quiet room.
-You can find these settings under Accessibility and the Hearing section.
-You can choose to flash a window or the whole screen.
-You can turn this off just as easily whenever you like.
+Enabling visual alerts on Ubuntu Linux is a great option if you have no speakers or often work in quiet environments.
+You’ll find these settings under Accessibility, within the Hearing section.
+You can choose to flash a window or the entire screen.
+Turning them off is just as simple.

 Was this guide helpful?